 A helpful tool to use when deciding on where to apply for work experience is our online Find a Solicitor tool, which offers you the facility to search legal firms and organisations by area of work and geographical location.
 You can therefore filter the search by, for example, Edinburgh and all firms based in that location are displayed.

 Don't worry if you are unable to secure legal work experience, there are also other ways to build your CV and any kind of work experience is going to be useful, as it starts to show you can work as part of a team and hold a position of responsibility.

 If you are keen to work in a big firm e.g. Pinsent Masons, then it’s good to start thinking commercially from an early stage.
 For example, if you become part of a student society at university, try to get a role involving generating sponsorship, or organising an event perhaps with law firms, such as a networking event.
 These sorts of achievements will help you stand out.
 You may also think about volunteering at organisations that have a link to law, such as Age Scotland or Victim Support, though this is also something you can do during your degree.
 Again, in this role, even if you're not connected with law, then you could take on a position in a more commercial sense, for example being involved with fundraising or publicity in relation to a charity.
 Bigger law firms are looking for commercial acumen, so it’s a good idea to take this perspective when thinking about boosting your CV.

 Another good idea is to simply go down to your local court to watch a few different cases – this will give you a chance to find out more about the work of a court solicitor, and also maybe even help you meet people working in the legal profession.
 The more contacts you can make from an early stage, the better!

 Remember to study!

-It's also important to remember that your academic results will also be central to traineeship opportunities – so while it’s great to build your CV don’t forget to work hard for exams – recruiters typically look at your marks first and foremost.
+It's also important to remember that your academic results will be central to traineeship opportunities.
+While it’s great to build your CV, don’t forget to work hard for exams – recruiters typically look at your marks first and foremost.